jlxip/ssockets/README.md

 ## Introduction
 SSockets (_Scalable Sockets_) is a C library (works in C++ too) for high-performance TCP servers.
 It handles worker threads and epoll events in an uncomplicated way so that you can avoid most of the C non-blocking socket boilerplate.

-There is now [an awesome Python wrapper](https://github.com/jlxip/pyssockets) for SSockets.
+There are now [awesome Python bindings](https://github.com/jlxip/pyssockets) for SSockets.

 There is also a [Docker image](https://hub.docker.com/r/jlxip/ssockets) that bundles Alpine Linux with SSockets.